datomatic/laravel-enum-collections/README.md

 ### Set the enum collection field

 You can set enum collection field passing a single element, a collection or an array of elements.
-After the setting, the field will become an `EnumCollection`.
+After the field will become an `EnumCollection`.

 ```php
 enum FieldEnum: int